 The full-time course load is considered 9 or more credit hours per semester.
 The program is designed such that students are expected to be involved full-time in their graduate studies.
 Some students do work part-time in the community.
 In most cases, these part-time positions are related to the student's graduate program (e.g., public schools and child treatment facilities) and enhance the student's skills, professional maturity, and overall educational goals.

-As detailed in the University Bulletin, there are provisions for financial, academic, and personal counseling through the university.
-The Department of Educational Psychology has been able to provide a limited number of graduate assistantships and tuition waivers for school psychology students; however, there is no guarantee that financial support will be provided for all students.
+Financial Support: As detailed in the University Bulletin, there are provisions for financial, academic, and personal counseling through the university.
+The Department of Educational Psychology provides a limited number of graduate assistantships and tuition waivers for school psychology students; however, there is no guarantee that financial support will be provided for all students.
 For more than a decade, however, a combination of Departmental assistance and grants has allowed support in the way of stipends and tuition waivers for the majority of first and second year students.
-Students, however, need to inquire about possibilities for financial support and contact the University financial offices (http://www.sa.utah.edu/finance/) or the College of Education (http://www.ed.utah.edu/scholarships.html) for further suggestions (e.g., student loans).